 In women with preterm labor symptoms in the late preterm period, evidence of preterm labor was defined in ALPS as cervical dilatation of at least 3 cm or effacement of at least 75% in order to minimize overtreatment in women who would likely deliver at term.

-It may be reasonable to delay delivery to administer corticosteroids topatients women with PROM who are not laboring or infected and in whom fetal status is reassuring when they present between 34 0/7 and 36 5/7 weeks.
+It may be reasonable to delay delivery to administer corticosteroids in patients with PROM who are not laboring or infected and in whom fetal status is reassuring when they present between 34 0/7 and 36 5/7 weeks.

 It may be reasonable to administer steroids when delivery is anticipated in < 12 hrs.